Fire and rescue services

 Search and rescue response may come from many hundreds of kilometres away.
 They can only provide basic transport and medical care.
 Make sure you have accessible funds and travel insurance that cover your overseas medical costs, including hospitalisation and medical evacuation.

-To drive in Denmark, you'll need both:
+To drive, you'll need both:

 You must get your IDP before leaving Australia.